 Keeping Your Plants Healthy

 Most trees and shrubs are capable of suckering, but when healthy, they don’t sucker often.
-Stress awaken the sucker response in almost all of them.
+Stress awakens the sucker response in almost all of them.
 Factors most likely to cause suckering are:

 - Planting too deep.
 Trees with root flares should be planted to leave the whole flare above the soil.
 Trees and shrubs without flares should have the topmost major root just below the surface of the soil.
 Deeper planting—a common mistake—causes the plant to produce suckers.